T

 Key regions

-A bilingual enclave and the de facto capital of Europe, Brussels is a dynamic metropolis blending grand architecture with a lively international scene.
+A bilingual enclave and the de facto capital of Europe, Brussels is a dynamic city blending grand historic squares with modern administrative buildings.
+It serves as a central hub for both business and tourism.

 Suggested Belgium routes